 CEE-Cap Antibody Capture Cocktail.
-We have two pending U.S. patent applications (12/730,738 and 13/269,532) as well as their corresponding foreign patent applications directed to our antibody capture cocktail technology, which includes using antibodies to a number of tumor-associated antigens from cancer cells of both epithelial and mesenchymal phenotype, as well as cancer stem cells.
-Such technology relies on the binding of the antibodies to the target CTCs in solution, which we have shown greatly improves the capture efficiency because of superior binding kinetics and the lack of spatial constraints imposed by attachment of the antibodies to a solid surface.
+Our antibody capture cocktail, which includes antibodies to a number of tumor-associated antigens from cancer cells of both epithelial and mesenchymal phenotype, as well as cancer stem cells, is the subject of U.S. patent applications (12/730,738 and 13/269,532) and foreign equivalents.
+In addition to the sets of specific antigens targeted by the cocktail, the application covers the binding of the antibodies to the target CTCs in solution, which we have shown greatly improves the capture efficiency because of superior binding kinetics and the lack of spatial constraints imposed by attachment of the antibodies to a solid surface.

 CEE-Enhanced Staining.
-We have one U.S. pending patent application (13/241,083) as well as its corresponding foreign patent applications directed to this technology.
 This technology was developed to enable detection of CTCs that do not express sufficient amounts of cytokeratin, an epithelial marker that, in conjunction with DAPI and CD45 staining, is used to identify CTCs.
 It has made it possible to detect non-traditional CTCs, including mesenchymal types such as result from EMT, which, in conjunction with the antibody capture cocktail, has significantly increased the sensitivity of our CTC assays, and the informative rate for clinical samples.
+CEE-Enhanced staining, along with the use of certain types of chromosomal aneuploidy, such as "complex" aneuploidy, to identify CTCs, is being pursued in a U.S. patent application (13/241,083) and foreign equivalents.

 CEE-Selector Mutation Detection Technology.
 This technology was developed to perform mutation analysis on CTCs, ctDNA or other sample types.
 It addresses the challenge of a sample in which copies of the normal gene locus vastly exceed the copies of the mutant gene locus.
 The technology has been demonstrated to have utility for more-sensitive mutation detection in ctDNA as well as CTC analysis.
 It is co-owned with Aegea Biotechnologies, Inc., with Biocept having exclusive commercial rights for clinical oncology applications, including LDTs and IVDs, where tissue, blood, bone marrow and cerebrospinal fluid are the sample types.
-There are two pending U.S. patent applications (13/841,842 and 61/784,101), with Aegea responsible for the prosecution of U.S. provisional application 61/784,101 and Biocept responsible for the prosecution of the other U.S. patent application.
-Biocept has also filed an international PCT application related to U.S. patent application 13/841,842.
+We are prosecuting three U.S. patent applications (61/482,576, 13/841,842 and 61/784,101) with Aegea, with Aegea responsible for application number 61/784,101 and Biocept responsible for the other two, and expect to file these cases in foreign jurisdictions as well.
 Lyle J. Arnold, Ph.D., our Senior Vice-President of Research & Development and Chief Scientific Officer, is the controlling person of Aegea.